The following information is also available as a PDF.

 The first step in becoming a FOP leader is being selected as a trainee.
 Trainee selection consists of submitting a written application, 2 letters of evaluation, and, if selected, completing an in-person interview.
 A rough timeline of the process is as follows:

-- The Steering Committee will notify applicants about final decisions by email on or before February 18, 2020
+- The Steering Committee will notify applicants about final decisions by email in mid-February 2021.

 Letters of Evaluation Information: